Using computing resources efficiently to meet requirements and maintain efficiency as demand and technology evolves.

 Amazon Web Services has created a set of best practices for running systems in the Cloud, which they call the AWS Well-Architected Framework.
 A Well-Architected review is a high-level check of a critical workload against the framework.

 The review is carried out by a Cloudar engineer who will work through a set of structured questions to establish alignment with AWS’s recommended best practice.
-The questions are aligned with the five pillars of the Well-Architected Framework as explained here.
+The questions are aligned with the six pillars of the Well-Architected Framework as explained here.

 How long does a Well-Architected Review take?